vhfsantos/CURE/README.md

 * _by gene_: concatenates all UCEs from the same gene and treats different regions (exons and introns) as different partitions;
 * _by region_: concatenates all UCEs from the same exons or introns of the same gene.

 By default, **CURE** runs both approaches for **GeneRegion** strategy, but this can be changed.
-The input files for this pipeline are the baits file used for UCE sequencing, the reference genome and annotation file, and the UCE alignments produced by [phyluce](https://phyluce.readthedocs.io/en/latest/).
+The input files for this pipeline are the baits file used for UCE sequencing, the reference genome, and annotation file, and the UCE alignments produced by [phyluce](https://phyluce.readthedocs.io/en/latest/).

 In the **UCERegion** strategy (Freitas 2021) it runs SWSC-EN ([Tagliacollo & Lanfear 2018](https://academic.oup.com/mbe/article-abstract/35/7/1798/4969532)) in a parallelized way, that speeds up the process a lot, and creates charsets considering the left flank, right flank and core for each locus in a dataset for gene-tree estimation.